spencerfcp/user-login-code-challenge/README.md

 Thank you for taking the time out to review this.
 If you have any questionns, don't hestiate to let me know.
 Looking forward to chatting with you!

+Application has also been deployed to EC2, available here: http://ec2-52-3-241-109.compute-1.amazonaws.com/

 # Getting Started

 This project utilizes Next.js for the Frontend, Go for the backend, and Docker/Postgres for the database.